 - Quality: Are both properties of a similar standard?

-Step 3: Superior or Inferior?
+Step 3: Superior Or Inferior?

-Once you have a list of three to five properties that are similar to the property you are looking at then try to decide which properties are superior to yours and which are inferior.
+Once you have a list of 3-5 properties that are similar to the property you’re looking at, try to decide which properties are superior to yours and which are inferior.

 Step 4: Adjust For Market Movements